 **The two weeks of waiting to take a test and see if you are pregnant can be brutally long — I remember being SO distracted and anxious.
 There’s no simple recipe for getting through it except to know that time does pass…

-In the meantime, check out our trying to conceive book round-up [coming soon!] — or, even better, take a peek at our other favorite books that have nothing at all to do with pregnancy or babies and are sure to be a good diversion. 🙂
+In the meantime, check out our trying to conceive book round-up — or, even better, take a peek at some other great books that have nothing at all to do with pregnancy or babies and are sure to be a good diversion. 🙂

 This entire experience feels and plays out so differently for everyone — we are wishing you the best (and peace) through your own journey. ❤️